This article may contain compensated links. Please read disclaimer for more info.

 Some of the must-try Parisian cakes – the cakes born and perfected in Paris – include Saint-Honoré, Paris-Brest, financiers, Opéra, Baba-Au-Rhum, and many more.

-For people with interest in Impressionist artwork, then a visit to the Orsay Museum is a must.
+For people with an interest in Impressionist artwork, then a visit to the Orsay Museum is a must.
 This gorgeous museum was once a railway station and now has the largest collection of Impressionist and Post-Impressionist artwork in the world.

 At the Orsay Museum, you’ll find artwork by painters such as Monet, Degas, Renoir, Seurat, Gauguin, and Van Gogh from the period 1848 to 1914.